jupiter007/dmp-table/README.md

 ### `npm start`

-Runs the app in the development mode.\
+This will run the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the DMP Dashboard in your browser.

-The page will reload when you make changes.\
+When you make changes in the app while the app is running, the page will automatically reload.

 You may also see any lint errors in the console.

+Make sure you are using a more current version of node.

 ### `npm test`